Shanmukha5269/ThinkFoody/README.md

    - Reverse proxy means instead of directly sending the requests to the application it is send through nginx by which the dos attacks can be controlled.
    - Using nginx as reverse proxy it identifies the multiple requests from the same user and stops the particular user for few a time using the website.
    - To use it
-     - Run both mysql container and application container , note that the application container is *not mounted* to any port such as -p 3030:3030 .
+     - Run both mysql container and application container , note that the application container specifying the name as foody (make sure you given the same name to the container) is *not mounted* to any port such as -p 3030:3030 .
+     -  That is use the command
+        -  docker run --name foody image-name
      - And now change directory to public
        - Build the image
        - Contanarise it and run in the port -p host_port:80 .